npm/npm/doc/misc/npm-scope.md

     npm login --registry=http://reg.example.com --scope=@myco

-Scopes have a many-to-one relationship with registries: one registry can host multiple scopes, but a scope only ever points to one registry.
+Scopes have a many-to-one relationship with registries: one registry can host multiple scopes, but a scope only ever point to one registry.

 You can also associate a scope with a registry using `npm config`: